On this page:

 Walk difficulty: Grade 3 - Bushwalking experience required

-Breathe in the fresh earthy scents of the eucalypt forest as you walk alongside the Werribee River on this 4.5km loop.
+Breathe in the fresh earthy scents of the eucalypt forest as you walk along the 4.5km Werribee River Walk.
 Sitting at the northern end of the Werribee River in the Wombat State Forest, it’s located 110km north-east from its namesake suburb.

-Begin this walk from the Werribee River Picnic Area that is equipped with picnic tables and wood fired barbeques or Carrolls Spring to the north.
+Begin this walk from the Werribee River Picnic Area where you can enjoy picnic tables and wood fired barbeques or Carrolls Spring to the north.

 Distance from Melbourne: 1.5 hours north